 Outdoor dining is also an option, with designated awning-covered patio space to shield the South Florida sun and fans spinning overhead to keep cool on hot days.

 Hope you have your appetite because Honey Unlimited is never shy on proportions.
 Order a breakfast plate complete with eggs, toast, crispy bacon, and potatoes.
 Or opt for a classic like the “Sweet Chick” chicken and waffles paired with a sweet pineapple mimosa.
-The “Hot Chick” is the 100% vegan version of this popular meal.
+The “Hot Chick” is this popular meal’s 100% vegan version.